lwjohnst86/mason/README.md

 One of the main goals of `mason` is to be able to easily implement other analyses to this infrastructure.
 Since, I'd argue, most statistical methods follow a similar pattern (what are the variables, what options to use for the method, what to select from the results), this can be easily encapsulated into a 'blueprint -&gt; construction -&gt; scrubbing and polishing' workflow.

 `mason` was designed to be best used with the `magrittr` `%>%` pipes, though it doesn't need to be.
 It was also designed to follow the [tidy data philosophy](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html), specifically that everything should result in a data frame, within limits.
 This makes it easier to do further analysis, visualization, and inclusion into report formats.

-This project is still in development.
+This flow was deliberately chosen so it works well with `dplyr`, `tidyr`, `ggplot2`, and many other excellent packages out there that help make analyses easier.

 Installation
 ============